Student Support Services

 3. Academic Counselling

-The Programme Director/Head of Academics identifies students who needs academic counselling as per recommendations by the assigned lecturers and/or Manager of Admin.
+The Programme Director/Head of Academics identifies students who need academic counselling as per recommendations by the assigned lecturers and/or Manager of Admin.

-The Head of Academics will initiate a meeting with the Teaching and Learning Committee to address academic support needs of the students.
+The Head of Academics will initiate a meeting with the Teaching and Learning Committee to address and support students’ academic needs.

 During academic counselling the following information are recorded in the Student Academic Counselling Form:

-- Counsel based on (E.g., poor attendance, poor results, behavior in class, etc.)
+- Reasons for Counselling (E.g., poor attendance, poor results, behavior in class, etc.)

-- Information whether the student have difficulty meeting the demand of the course
+- Information whether the student has/student is having difficulty meeting the demands of the course

 - Corrective actions (if any)